brainbot-com/es-nozzle/doc/intro.rst

 ==========================
 es-nozzle currently has two freely available content adapters.
 One to synchronize **regular filesystems** and one to synchronize **remote CIFS/SMB** repositories .
-Other adaptors like for IMAP, Microsoft Exchange or Microsoft SharePoint can be licensed from brainbot technologies who also offers to develop custom adaptors.
+Other adapters like for IMAP, Microsoft Exchange or Microsoft SharePoint can be licensed from brainbot technologies who also offers to develop custom adapters.

 Scalability
 ==========================